How to File Professional Tax Return Online?

 Tax Rates and Income tax exemptions for salaried employees in India

-In India, generally, the income tax is imposed on individual taxpayers or salaried employees depending on the slab system in which different tax rates have been officially set down different slabs and such tax rates keep increasing on the basis of the individual’s income slab.
+In India, generally, the income tax is imposed on individual taxpayers or salaried employees depending on the slab system in which different tax rates have been officially set down in different slabs, and such tax rates keep increasing based on the individual’s income slab.

 Such tax rates and tax slabs tend to experience a change in every year’s budget.
-Importantly, Budget 2020 has declared a new income tax regime which includes that from Financial year 2020-21 onwards, the individuals will have the choice to pay their taxes as per new tax slabs .
+Importantly, Budget 2020 has declared a new income tax regime, which includes that from the Financial year 2020-21 onwards, individuals will have the choice to pay their taxes as per the new tax slabs.

-Such basic exemption of Rs 2.5 lakhs is for your overall income for the year.
+Such a basic exemption of Rs 2.5 lakhs is for your overall income for the year.
 You cannot claim this against various incomes separately.
-Therefore, you must sum up all your income during the year including the salary income from both your employers and then claim a basic exemption of Rs 2.5 lakhs from such income.
+Therefore, you must sum up all your income during the year, including the salary income from both your employers, and then claim a basic exemption of Rs 2.5 lakhs from such income.

 There are three categories of salaried or individual taxpayers:

-• Individuals whose age is below 60 years that includes both the residents as well as non-residents has to pay Income Tax Return Filing Online in India
+• Individuals whose age is below 60 years, including both residents as well as non-residents, have to pay Income Tax Return Filing Online in India

 • Resident Senior citizens who are above 60 years of age but below 80 years of age

-• Residents who are 80 years of age or Super senior citizens
+• Residents who are 80 years of age osuperer senior citizens

 Check out the Income Tax Slabs for different financial years

-Below is the Income Tax Slabs for individuals or taxpayers who come under 60 years of age under new tax regime – Applicable to FY 2020-21 (AY 2021-22)
+Below are the Income Tax Slabs for individuals or taxpayers who are under 60 years of age under the new tax regime – Applicable to FY 2020-21 (AY 2021-22)

 Income Tax Slab